 Government procurement is a business process within a political system.
 Failure to properly balance these elements can lead to wasted effort and poor development results within the most important single marketplace in developing countries.
-Government procurement remains as a big part of the economy of developing countries, accounting for an estimated 9-13% of their gross domestic product (Wittig, Wayne A, 2002).
+Government procurement remains as a big part of the economy of developing countries, accounting for an estimated 9-13% of their gross domestic product Wittig, Wayne A, (2002).
 Nevertheless, it is an area in need of attention since resources are not being properly managed in many countries.

 Government procurement refers to purchases of goods or services, including consultancies and professional services, construction, maintenance and material supply contracts, facilities contracts, capital equipment and property and leasing arrangements, undertaken by governments for their own consumption1.
-The process spans the whole life cycle from the identification of need through the end of a services contract or the end of the useful life of an asset.
+The process spans the whole life cycle from the identification of need through to the end of a services contract or the end of the useful life of an asset.
 The procurement process aspires to achieve the best value solution.
 This is not necessarily the lowest cost but the optimum combination of whole life costs and benefits to meet the needs of the government2.

 Public procurement procedures often are complex.
-Transparency of the processes is being questioned, and manipulation is hard to detect.
-Currently, corruption complaint becomes public concern, this is because they are in opinion that corruption will waste government money.
+Transparency of the processes is being questioned, and manipulation hard to detect.
+Few people becoming aware of corruption complain publicly, since it is not their own, but government money, which is being wasted.
 Many developing countries have adopted procurement legislation and regulations that seek to ensure that public entities source goods and services through an open and competitive process.
 Public entities are tasked with the delivery of services, establishment of frameworks and leadership of programs.
-These tasks generate expectations on the part of the public: parliamentarians, private corporations and individuals, and these expectations directly influence the perceptions of procurement success as a strategic management tool.
+These tasks generate expectations on the part of the public: parliamentarians, private corporations and individuals, and these expectations directly influence the perceptions of procurement's success as a strategic management tool.
 Measuring achievements, or organizational successes, requires the establishment of reference systems that take account of diverse pressures from key stakeholders which act as drivers of public sector renewal.